ChaosAdmStudent/cuda_programming/README.md

    10. Define the computation inside cuda kernel function.

    11. It's a good idea to test output of kernel.
 This is done by writing the counterpart of this function in pytorch and compare outputs.

+   12. When implementing a forward + backward pass approach, wrap the forward and backward functions in a class which inherits from `torch.autograd.Function`.
+To use the forward method, use `class_name.apply()`.
+Using backward is like traditional pytorch: `.backward()`.

 ## How CUDA Works